arifi083/Orangehrmlive-Selenium-Web-Automation/README.md

-# Web Automation on OrangeHRM Website with Selenium TestNG
+# Web Automation on <a href="https://opensource-demo.orangehrmlive.com/web/index.php/auth/login">OrangeHRM</a> Website with Selenium TestNG

 ## Technology used:
 - Selenium Webdriver